|Support||Email and Phone|

 Likewise, the TorGuard VPN Android app was leak-free.
 It did not, however, make it onto our list of the best VPNs for Android.

-6. Multiple payment methods including cryptocurrencies
+6. Multiple payment methods (but with a catch!)

 You have a good range of payment options if you decide to get a TorGuard subscription.
 Beyond the usual credit cards, you can pay with cryptocurrencies, gift cards, Paymentwall (a global payment service), and Amazon Pay.